History Along the Trail

 - industrial heritage.

-Most segments of the Trail network can be used to accomplish educational objectives.
+Many segments of the PHT network can be used to accomplish educational objectives.
 The Nature and Science section provides some content for a few areas, and we welcome additional resources.
 In addition, many Trail management partners offer program and curriculum guides, and the documents below provide some specific ideas:

 - Changing Landscapes of the Potomac: A Framework for Curriculum Development and On-Site Education (2006)